Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: FIRE-2 suites of simulations

 We selected these halos from the A-series of the FIRE-1 \textit{MassiveFIRE} suite \citep{Feldmann2016, Feldmann2017} to cover a range of formation histories for halo mass $M_{\rm vir} \approx 10^{12.5}\Msun$ at $z\!=\!2$.
 Refer to \citet{Feldmann2016, Feldmann2017} regarding the selection strategy and halo growth histories of the \textit{MassiveFIRE} simulations.

 In addition to being re-simulated with the FIRE-2 model, these \textit{Massive Halo} simulations include a model for the growth of massive black holes, based on gravitational torques between the stellar and gas components \citep{Hopkins2011sf, AnglesAlcazar2017a}.
-However, these simulations do not include \ac{AGN} feedback from black holes, so they form overly massive galaxies with ultra-dense nuclear stellar distributions at late times \citep{Cochrane2019, Wellons2020, Parsotan2021, AnglesAlcazar2021}.
+However, these simulations do not include \ac{AGN} feedback from black holes, so they form overly massive galaxies with ultradense nuclear stellar distributions at late times (see Section~\ref{sec:caveat}).
+This is the key reason we simulated these galaxies only to $z\!=\!1$.

-Unlike all other FIRE-2 simulations in this data release, these \textit{Massive Halo} simulations do not include a model for sub-grid turbulent diffusion of metals in gas.
+Unlike all other FIRE-2 simulations in this data release, these \textit{Massive Halo} simulations do not include a model for subgrid turbulent diffusion of metals in gas.